-Applicant is 58 years old and has worked as an inspector for a government contractor since January 2011.
-He is a high school graduate with some college eductation.
+Applicant is 43 years old and has worked for a government contractor for 12 years.
+He has an associate's degree.
 He is married and has two adult children.
-He retired from the Navy in 1995 after 20 years of honorable service in the pay grade of E-6.
-He does not currently hold a security clearance, but has held a secret clearance in the past.1
+He served in the Army for four years from 1989 to 1993.
+He deployed during Operation Desert Storm.
+He was honorably discharged in the pay grade of E-4.
+He currently holds a secret security clearance.